wcfrobert/wthisj/README.md

 ### 6.0 Numerical Approximation with wthisj

+wthisj considers nearby openings by converting all geometry to polar coordinates.
+Each opening added by the user is converted into a "$\theta$ deletion range".
+Fibers falling in between deletion ranges are removed.

 ### 7.0 What About Allowable Shear Capacity?

 I've written in great length about how to determine the shear stress **demand**.
 But what about allowable shear **capacity**?
 Unfortunately, I will not be covering capacity in detail here.
 Concrete strength is mostly empirical and based on experimental testing.
-I don't think there's anything theoretically interesting.
 In general, the building code specifies an allowable shear stress ranging from $2\sqrt{f'_c}$ to  $4\sqrt{f'_c}$

 Wthisj will not calculate punching shear capacity.
 Please refer to the building code for more guidance.